daemonraco/toobasic/docs/services.md

 	"errors": []
 }
 ```
-Here you may find the write request method and all the require parameters.
+Here you may find the right request method and all the require parameters.

 Also you may call this URL to obtain a full list of services and their interfaces.
 > http://www.example.com/?explaininterface